volcengine/verl/docs/sglang_multiturn/interaction_system.rst

 Overview
 --------

-The VERL interaction system enables dynamic, multi-turn conversational feedback during reinforcement learning training.
+The verl interaction system enables dynamic, multi-turn conversational feedback during reinforcement learning training.
 This system allows models to engage in iterative problem-solving scenarios where an interaction agent can provide corrective feedback, guidance, or evaluation based on the model's responses.

 Key features: